 Spend and exposure safety

-Folium can review exposed services, admin paths, secrets custody, scheduled retries, unattended agents, and stop/pause behavior before a proof becomes expensive or risky.
+Folium can review exposed services, admin paths, secrets custody, scheduled retries, unattended agents, and stop/pause behavior before a working example becomes expensive or risky.

 - infrastructure exposure review